CCS & CCU CONGRESS

 Moderator:

-Tomasz Prost: Head of the Electricity and Heat Regulation Department, ORLEN
+Tomasz Prost, Manager of the Power Generation and Heat Regulations Department, ORLEN S.A.

 Networking Dinner